erayerdin/tgcli/docs/practical.md

 !!! warning
     This section is about Linux.

 `$HOME/.profile` script is run each time you log in as a particular user in a machine.
-This might be useful if you want to get a notification if someone logs in to your server.
+This might be useful if you want to get a notification if someone logs into your server.

 Add line below to `$HOME/.profile`: